We can't think of a better way to celebrate Labor Day than by saving your hard-earned cash for things you truly want or need.

 Summer may be almost over, but there are still hot bargains in store for shoppers at Labor Day sales with deep discounts on furniture, fall clothing, jewelry, school supplies and, of course, the last of the season's beachwear and patio furniture at the larger department stores like Macy's, Target and Walmart.

-As temperatures begin to drop, also check out great prices on air conditioners (or wait a few months -- until October when retailers will be practically giving them away, but remember supplies will be limited.)
+As temperatures begin to drop, also check out great prices on fans and air conditioners (or wait a few months -- until October when retailers will be practically giving them away, but remember supplies will be limited.)

 Meanwhile, if you've been putting off major purchases on laptops, electronics, back to school gear or want to get a head start on early Christmas shopping Labor Day weekend is the time to pounce at Dell, Best Buy, or at the local shopping mall.
 Don't forget televisions and flat screen TVs that go on sale in the fall just in time for football season (although if you're smart you'll wait for Black Friday sales when flat screens are at their lowest prices of the year.)